 As soon as you get home, remove the bandage and wash your tattoo with a mild, unscented soap and warm water.
 The surface of your tattoo will feel slimy.
 It is very important to wash off all of the slimy build-up that has accumulated on the surface.
 Failure to remove this build-up can result in scabbing.

 Apply a very thin layer of an approved ointment.
-Aquaphor, A&D, or a tattoo specific balm are some of the best choices you can make for use on a fresh tattoo.
+Aquaphor or a tattoo specific balm, are the best choices you can make for use on a fresh tattoo.
 If you can spread it or wipe it off, it's too thick.
 Go ahead and wipe it off.

 Re-wash and re-apply a thin layer of ointment every 4-6 hours, or as needed, to keep your new tattoo soft for the first 2-3 days.